hyperledger-archives/sawtooth-core/docs/source/sawtooth_developers_guide/architecture_overview.rst

 substantially reduces the computation and energy cost of ensuring fair distributed consensus.

-The implementation of PoET in Sawtooth Lake runs in a simulated enclave, not a true trusted execution environment.
+The implementation of PoET in Sawtooth runs in a simulated enclave, not a true trusted execution environment.
 For this reason, attestation that wait timers have been fairly generated is not possible.
 This version of PoET is intended for experimental purposes and should not